braydenwerner/Werntype/README.md

 $ npm start
 ```

-Create a .env fileand connect with your firebase information.
+Create a .env file and connect with your firebase information.

 ```
 REACT_APP_FIREBASE_API_KEY=<YOUR DATA>